 Other common fees & ways to avoid them

 Sales taxes – if you are hiring in California expect to pay additional 9% tax on top of your bills.
 That’s an additional $35.25 ontop of the bill above.
+We asked our friends at car hire heathrow airport and according to them, there’s no way out of this.
 Sorry no way to avoid this one.

 Taxes and airport surcharges – if you are picking up your car from the airport you will be hit with 10% – 20% airport tax.
 If you can find out where the closest car rental place is located near your hotel vs the airport.
 Unless you have no lift to your hotel from the airport then you will get stuck with this tax.